 Option 3: Black Market Pathways

-The third and perhaps least reliable option to obtain CBD oil is to use black-market retailers from overseas.
+The third and perhaps least reliable option to obtain CBD oil is using black-market retailers overseas.

 This approach is potentially fraught with difficulties and lacks any real oversight or control.
 Scams, substandard merchandise, and backyard brands are commonplace.
 The customer is very often at the mercy of the seller, even sometimes buying blind.

-Though arguably the cheapest and easiest method for getting hold of CBD oil, black market pathways should be approached with considerable caution.
+Though arguably the cheapest and most straightforward method for getting hold of CBD oil, black market pathways should be approached with considerable caution.

 The black market is awash with unscrupulous retailers whose CBD-based products fall well below any standard of quality.
-When dealing with such a seller, the danger is that you will end up with something which is at best ineffective (containing little or no CBD) or at worst harmful (full of chemicals and other toxins.)
+When dealing with such a seller, the danger is that you will end up with something that is at best ineffective (containing little or no CBD) or harmful (full of chemicals and other toxins.)

 Do Your Research

-Just as you would with the Australian green market, it’s advisable that you research the subject well.
+Just as you would with the Australian green market, you should research the subject well.
 Get to know the product you intend to purchase.
 Learn the differences between CBD and THC, Sativa and Indica strains, carrier oils, and what extraction methods to look out for.

 Again, use social media to your advantage.
 Join online medical CBD groups.
 Ask for peer recommendations.
 If scammers do exist, then these are the places they will be outed first.

-That said, if you’re well informed enough to know what you’re doing and are certain of a product brand, dosage and quality, not to mention willing to risk your CBD oil being seized at the border, then the black market option might be worth a try.
-Particularly if you don’t have a prescription for medical cannabis and you can’t find the CBD oil you’re looking for through a green market supplier.
+If you’re well informed enough to know what you’re doing and are confident of a product brand, dosage and quality, not to mention willing to risk your CBD oil being seized at the border, then the black market option might be worth a try.
+Particularly if you don’t have a prescription for medical cannabis and can’t find the CBD oil you’re looking for through a green market supplier.

 Like any other online purchase, research is key.
-Look at the testimonials and reviews, the reputation of the supplier, and if the process has worked for others, then it might be the pathway for you.
+Look at the testimonials and reviews, the reputation of the supplier.
+If the process has worked for others, it might be the pathway for you.

 - Easier to access than medical pathways.
-No prescription or script required.
+No prescription or script is required.

 - Less expensive than other options and offers a potentially much wider range of international CBD-based products.